 OSBA created the Student Achievement Initiative to focus efforts on improving student achievement in November 1998.
 Much has changed since its origin, but many of the pressing issues in 1998 remain today.
-Two decades of research have produced guidance around the role of the school board and how that role impacts student achievement.
-The findings identify what a good school board looks like and show how impressive the results are when a board of education makes student achievement the primary focus.
+Two decades of research has produced guidance around the role of the school board and how that role impacts student achievement.
+The findings show how impressive the results are when a board of education makes student achievement the primary focus.

-There are core skills that effective boards need to ensure that all students achieve at high levels.
+Board's Role in Student Achievement - There are core skills that effective boards must exhibit to ensure that all students achieve at high levels.
 These skills form a framework for effective school governance.
-The National School Boards Association named this framework the Key Work of School Boards.
-These core skills can guide the school board's vision by exploring, questioning, assessing, and working with others to improve outcomes and opportunities for students.
+These core skills guide school board action by exploring, questioning, assessing and working with others to improve student outcomes and opportunities.

-An effective board focuses on five key areas:
+An effective board focuses on these key areas:

 Barriers to Student Achievement - Factors that prevent a child from learning to his or her full potential may be considered barriers to learning.
 Such barriers exist in a child's school and within the home.
 Many of these problems can be addressed with awareness and action, parental involvement or community support.

 Career and College Ready - What is career and college ready?
 Simply put, it means that students who graduate from high school are prepared to enter and succeed in postsecondary opportunities—whether those opportunities involve enrolling in college, seeking advanced employment skills for a sustainable wage career or enlisting in the military.
 How do we judge if our students are ready?
 They enter their postsecondary experiences without need for remediation.

 Educational Research - A list of education-related research materials for school board members and administrators.
 In addition to creating original publications for members, OSBA is working with Ohio colleges, universities and education organizations to disseminate studies about what works in K-12 public education.